Updated May 3rd, 2021

-Set up an office quiz around famous Mexican people, history, cities and landmarks.
+Set up an office or virtual quiz around famous Mexican people, history, cities, and landmarks.
 Would they recognize filmmaker Guillermo del Toro, football player Claudio Suárez, or Mexican revolutionary Pancho Villa?
 Do they know that the traditional national sport of Mexico is a type of equestrian called charreria?
 Can they name the famous historic site of Chichen Itza?

 Cuatro: Food, glorious food